 - It is common for prospective clients to inquire regarding hourly rates.
 However, you may not be comparing apples to apples when asking this question.
 Many big firms are set up to bill insurance companies.
 Therefore, the hourly rate may be lower, however, the team of people charging that hourly rate per day may be much greater.
 Always ask for alternative billing options, like flat fees or subscription services.

 - Make sure to ask how often you will be billed for time and expenses.
 Out of pocket expense can add up so make sure you are clear on how the law firm handles those issues.

 - Finally, this is not a question but more of a stylistic inquiry.
 Make sure you like the attorney as a person.
 It is possible that you can be using this lawyer to make serious life decisions.
 You want an attorney who shares your values in life and business.
 Otherwise, if you have an attorney who is the opposite of you and your business, then it may not make for a good fit.

 Hiring a good business litigation attorney does not have to be hard.
 Just like anything in business you need to be smart, do your research and then be prepared to make a change if the relationship is not working as you were told or envisioned.

 Contact a New Orleans Business Litigation Lawyer at the Smiley Law Firm Today!

 Business litigation cases should never be taken lightly, they can be complex and are subject to time sensitivity, where deadlines are always running.
-Contact the New Orleans, Louisiana based business litigation attorneys at the Smiley Law Firm for a consultation today by calling 504-894-9653, by filling out the contact form on this page or simply leaving a comment below.
+Contact the Louisiana based business litigation attorneys at the Smiley Law Firm for a consultation today by calling 504-894-9653, by filling out the contact form on this page or simply leaving a comment below.